Runaway Sedan Seriously Injures Helpful Cashier, Customer In Paramus ShopRite Parking Lot

 The 68-year-old driver "reported a mechanical failure" of his 2015 Nissan Versa after he put it into reverse in the lot of the Route 4 supermarket, Paramus Deputy Police Chief Robert Guidetti said.

-Struck along with the customer was the 33-year-old casher from Paterson, he said.
+Struck along with the customer was the 33-year-old cashier from Paterson, he said.

 EMS members took both women to Hackensack University Medical Center with serious injuries, the deputy chief said.The sedan was impounded for a mechanical check as part of an ongoing investigation by Paramus detectives and members of the Bergen County Prosecutor's Fatal Accident Investigations Unit, he said.